godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 == Description ==

 WooCommerce Extra Product Sorting Options provides options that extend the default WooCommerce orderby options on the shop page.
-You can optionally set a new name for the default sorting (helpful if you've used this to create a custom sorting order), and can enable up to **5 new sorting options**: alphabetical, reverse alphabetical, on sale, featured, and availability product sorting.
+You can optionally set a new name for the default sorting (helpful if you've used this to create a custom sorting order), and can enable up to **5 new sorting options**: alphabetical, reverse alphabetical, on sale, review count, and availability product sorting.

 > **Requires: WooCommerce 2.4+ and WordPress 4.1+**